GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 This section describes technical information and details related to the Digital Services Platform general APIs.

-#### What kinds of APIs are there?
+###### What kinds of APIs are there?

 There are two types of APIs in the Digital Services Platform: general APIs and dynamic APIs.
 General APIs are APIs that perform general functions, such as listing trade events and providing tariff rates.
 There are a dozen general APIs.
 Dynamic APIs are the endpoints created by uploading data sources.
 These are APIs with information on a specific topic, such as taxes by country, exports by state, and sales data for Q2 2017.
 You can create these APIs yourself or using APIs that other people have published.
 Information on creating and using APIs appears in Section 1: Working with Data Sources, APIs, and Endpoints.
-[John: Add link]

-#### What are the general APIs?
+###### What are the general APIs?

 The table below is the list of all available APIs that ITA provides.
 Documentation for each endpoint is published as HTML pages and as JSON endpoints through [Swagger](swagger.io).